Tips for Taps Blog

 Nothing seems simpler—or clearer—than a glass of water.
 But water quality is far from simple.
 The environment, the infrastructure, and the plumbing of your home can all have major effects on the water you drink, cook with, and bathe in.
 Because water quality is indispensable to healthy living, a simple way of understanding tap water is vital to our well-being.

 Enter Tap Score.
 Developed by SimpleLab, the Tap Score algorithm evaluates the potential health, aesthetic, and plumbing effects of your lab-submitted water sample, providing a rigorous yet clear picture of your water quality in language anyone can understand.
-In the following blog post, you’ll learn the basics behind the Tap Score algorithm.
+In the following guide, you’ll learn all about the Tap Score algorithm.

 - How Is a Tap Score Calculated?